jjurm/robocup17/README.md

 * Zoltán Szitás
 * Ádám Urbán

-There is a [GUI app](https://github.com/jjurm/robocup17-gui) we developed for generating the definitions of entities that are described in the strategy below.
+There is a [GUI app](https://github.com/jjurm/robocup17-gui) we developed for generating code for the entities that are described in the strategy below.

 ---